"After the Coal Dust" is a series of photographs taken by Castleford couple John and Bridget Gill together with their daughter Freya.

 relevant to many areas of a post-industrial Britain as other traditional industries such as steel and textiles have seen a similar decline.

 The idea is not one of nostalgia for the 'good old days' but a dispassionate look at what comes after the closure of an area's main industry and focal point.

 Whilst looking primarily at the people in the local community the After the Coal Dust project also features a series of images of a 90 year old former Bevin Boy Elliott Sheard of Pudsey (Bridget’s father) and his life today.*

 Although the larger cities have seen major investment and regeneration many areas have not seen the same opportunities for renewal.
 These photographs put a face to some of the people in these areas.

 All the photographs on display were taken candidly over the past few years.

-Photographs from After The Coal Dust have been exhibited at The Great Yorkshire Show, The National Mining Museum for England and The Bradford Industrial Museum.
+Photographs from After The Coal Dust have been exhibited at The Great Yorkshire Show, The National Mining Museum for England, The Bradford Industrial Museum and Doncaster Art Gallery.

 John has given regular talks at photographic societies and camera clubs including the 2019 YPU Keighley Day even.
 More of John and Bridget's photographs can be seen on the John Gill Photography website.